Elections in Jamaica

+The first election

+The most recent elections held in Jamaica were the Local Government Elections of 2024, held on February 26, 2024.

+The next elections are the 2025 General Elections.

 Election reform

 In 2008, Prime Minister Bruce Golding acknowledged at a Conference for the Association for Caribbean Electoral Organizations that there were a number of areas of concern in his country's election process including political financing for campaigns, the accountability of the electoral process and the impact positive or negative of the media on elections.
 The Prime Minister said that the government is looking at a number of activities that could help this process of reform.
 These things were acknowledged in front of the CEO of the International Foundation for Electoral Systems, the Assistant Secretary General of the Organization of American States and the Electoral Office of Jamaica.